 Cabinets can be edited and combined to create a wide variety of custom cabinetry or furniture.
 They can then be saved in the Library Browser for use in other plans.

-Architectural objects in the library are represented in floor plan view by 2D ¬CAD blocks.
-In some cases, you may want to change the 2D display of a symbol.
+Architectural objects in the library are represented in floor plan view by 2D CAD blocks which can be modified.

 Symbols that are imported as a group are assigned names based on their original file names with the file extension omitted.

 This warning message will display if you try to perform a task, such as import a large 3D symbol, but your system does not have enough memory to complete the task.